 Spoiler Alert: it’s not something else entirely.
-The situation with COVID-19 is universally known and acknowledged to be fucked up.
+The situation with COVID-19 is universally known and acknowledged to be completely messed up.
 It’s enough to make even the Buddha pop Xanax and binge-watch Headspace videos on his iPhone.
 I won’t get into all the external forces at play here – you know them already, and listening to another trip to my soapbox is probably not what you had in mind when you indulged my clickbait.

 yes, Wine Is Good For Anxiety